 - All of Action 1

 - Eat for the planet.
 Overconsumption of food causes food waste and an increase in GHG emissions.
-Buy organic when possible, grow a garden and eat less meat.
-Methane from cows is a large percentage of methane in the atmosphere.
+Buy organic when possible, grow a garden and work toward reducing your meat consumption.
+Methane released from cows represents a large percentage of all methane in the atmosphere.

 Action 3: Earth Angel